Pillow Talk (The Green Green Grass)

 "Pillow Talk" is an episode of the BBC sitcom The Green Green Grass.
-It was first screened on 7 October 2005, as the fifth episode of the first season of the series.
+It was first screened on 7 October 2005, as the fifth episode of the first series.
+It was written by The Green Green Grass and Only Fools and Horses series creator John Sullivan and directed by Tony Dow.

 Synopsis

 Marlene is having sleeping problems, "...I don't like it round here, it's too quiet".
 Not even that bloody owl outside is helping her sleeping pattern, but one thing might – and only Boycie can provide that.
 That is until Boycie believes that Jed could do something different to help Mrs Boyce.
 Also in this episode, Tyler falls in love with his English teacher but she is having none of it.